Primis1/Obsidian-Vault/back-end/Docker/Building Process.md

 ### Special values:
 1. Multi-stage builds - process of separating images into leaner one
 	- First build can contain unnecessary dependencies, but second could contain the actual project
+2. Volumes and alternative for `build-mounts`, because they exist within the docker container, what makes them more isolated and managed by docker itself, they are preferred way to store data inside of container
+3. Volumes, as a directory, does exist on a host machine, so they won't be deleted when container is killed, but can be accessed by docker just like a regular directory

 ### To know:

 #### Concepts: